Yakkha people

-Yakkha or Dewan (Nepali याक्खा, Yākkhā) is an indigenous ethnic group from the Indian subcontinent, mainly in modern-day Nepal and present-day India (related to other Kirat groups, like the Limbu, Sunuwar, Rai, and more distantly all other Sino-Tibetan peoples).
+The Yakkha or Dewan (Nepali याक्खा, Yākkhā) are an indigenous ethnic group from the Indian subcontinent, mainly in modern-day Nepal and present-day India (related to other Kirat groups, like the Limbu, Sunuwar, Rai).
 It is one of the descendants of Nepal's prehistoric Kirat dynasty.
 The Yakkha people are subsistence farmers who inhabit the lower Arun valley in eastern Nepal.
-They number only a few thousand and their language is nearly extinct.They are closely related to Limbu people.
+They number only a few thousand and their language is nearly extinct.
+They are closely related to Limbu people.

 Etymology

 Scholars have different opinions regarding the origin of the word Yakkha.
 One school of thought claims that the ethnonym Yakkha as per the Aryan Sanskrit grammar had been spelled in the Aryan-Hindu mythologies as Yaksa-sh (like Bhisu-shu for an ascetic Bhikchu of the Buddhist holy scripts).
 Although the legendary Yaksa-sh, by the corrupt name of Yakkha, is mentioned in religious Hindu texts, the Vedas and ancient Sanskrit literature, Yakkha has historically been consistent in the use of its own endonyms.
 Yakkhawa or Yakkhaba is used to denote the male person and Yakkhama to denote the female person.